 No specific tax regulation defines a "sham termination," a term used to describe a termination and sudden re-hire for the purposes of accessing retirement account balances.
 Nor does any rule provide a length of time an employee must be absent from service in order to constitute a severance from employment.
 Both are important because a termination is a reason that one can receive a distribution from a Code section 403(b) plan.

-However, the IRS has communicated its informal position that a termination should be bona fide in order for a participant to receive a distribution.
-This position was stated by an IRS representative at an American Bar Association question-and-answer session with the IRS in 2006.
-You can read the IRS' response to a similar situation.
-(The term bona fide appears in question three).
+However, the IRS has communicated informally that a termination should be bona fide in order for a participant to receive a distribution.

-The term bona fide is not defined.
-However, it seems that an understanding that the participant will return to work shortly after the termination in order to facilitate a distribution of funds not otherwise available for distribution may not be viewed as bona fide.
+The term bona fide has never been defined by the IRS.
+However, It seems that an understanding that the participant will return to work shortly after the termination in order to facilitate a distribution of funds not otherwise available for distribution may not be viewed as bona fide.

-The adverse tax consequences for a 403(b) plan are imposed on the participant and therefore are not the same as for a 401(k) plan.
-However the IRS — in Information Letter 2000-0245 — discusses a situation in which an employee wanted to take a distribution upon retirement but return to work on a part-time basis.
+The adverse tax consequences for a 403(b) plan are imposed on the participant.
+In Information Letter 2000-0245, the IRS discusses a situation in which an employee wanted to take a distribution upon retirement but return to work on a part-time basis.
 Included in the Information Letter is the following text: